The computers the school specifies are high quality robust devices but still need to be well cared for in order to achieve a long service life.

 - Quit Applications that are not in use

-- Keep Bluetooth turned off
+- Keep Bluetooth turned off unless you are using it

 - Only run the screen at full brightness when necessary